 (b) With regard to candidate resource portfolios, the IRP must include:

-(1) An analysis of how each candidate resource portfolio performed across a wide range of potential futures.
+(1) An analysis of how each candidate resource portfolio performed across a wide range of potential future scenarios, including the alternative scenarios required under subsection 4(25) of this rule.

-(2) The results of testing and rank ordering the candidate resource portfolios by key resource planning objectives, including cost effectiveness and risk metric(s).
+(2) The results of testing and rank ordering of the candidate resource portfolios by key resource planning objectives, including cost effectiveness and risk metric(s).

 (3) The present value of revenue requirement for each candidate resource portfolio in dollars per kilowatt-hour delivered, with the interest rate specified.